 We are all about feeding a healthy, balanced diet here at Foxboro Doodles!
 We raise our puppies and adult dogs on a balanced diet consisting of both kibble and raw ingredients.
 We know what you're thinking...
 "Wait!
 Is that safe?"
 The answer to that is...
 YES!
-The myth regarding the dangers of feeding raw and kibble together due to different digestion rates has been debunked!
-While it is true that not every dog will thrive on a diet consisting of both kibble and raw, those dogs likely do not thrive on kibble alone anyway, so would do best on 100% raw regardless.
+The myth regarding the dangers of feeding both raw and kibble has been debunked!
+While it is true that not every dog will thrive on a diet consisting of both kibble and raw, those dogs likely would not thrive on kibble alone anyway, so would do best on 100% raw regardless.
 For the majority of dogs however, adding fresh or raw ingredients to their kibble diet is easy and can offer some wonderful benefits that kibble alone can't accomplish.

-When we start to introduce semi-solid foods to our puppies (our "puppy mush", as we call it), we start off with TLC Puppy Kibble soaked in goat's milk based puppy formula, which is then blended to create a mousse-like consistency.
-We slowly phase out the goat's milk and replace it with warm water as the pups get older.
+When it comes time to start introducing semi-solid foods to our puppies (our "puppy mush", as we call it), we start off with TLC Puppy Kibble soaked in a home-made goat's milk based puppy formula, which is then blended to create a soft, mousse-like consistency.
+We slowly phase out the milk formula and replace it with warm water as the pups get older.
 We eventually eliminate the blender from our feeding regime as their puppy teeth continue to come in, and feed the kibble without any added liquid.
 At that point, we also start introducing raw and fresh snacks and treats into their diet so we know our pups are eating lots of variety and absorbing as many fresh nutrients as they can.
-Don't get us wrong - we adore TLC and know their kibble is very high quality!
+Don't get us wrong - we adore TLC Food and know their kibble is very high quality!
 However, we believe fresh ingredients are also a hugely important component of any dog's diet.
 We do recommend feeding your raw ingredients at separate times from your kibble meals if you're concerned about digestion rates or if your dog has a sensitive stomach.